storj-thirdparty/uplink-python/docs/library.md

 MY_BUCKET = "my-first-bucket"
 MY_OBJECT = "my-object-name"
 try:
     # some code
     _ = project.delete_object(MY_BUCKET, MY_OBJECT)
     # some code
 except StorjException as exception:
         print("Exception Caught: ", exception.details)
 ```

 ### upload_object(String, String, Object)

-##### Description:
+#### Description:

 upload_object function starts an upload to the specified key, open_project
 function is required as a pre-requisite for this function.\
-This function accepts 3 argument bucket name
+This function accepts 3 argument bucket name, object key, and upload options.\
-which is access from storj configuration, ObjectKey which is access from storj
-configuration and uploadOptions which is access from storj library UploadOptions
-contains additional options for uploading.\
+UploadOptions contains additional options for uploading.\
-It returns an upload object, on successful execution it can be used to call other properties which are bound to it.
+It returns an upload object, on successful execution it can be used to call other properties that are bound to it.

-##### Arguments:
+#### Arguments:

 | arguments | Description |  Type |
 | --- | --- | --- |